 The main issue with these two approaches is that you’re putting the responsibility to come up with detailed arguments and supportive evidence on the writer.
 Since they aren’t subject matter experts, they won’t be able to do that effectively.
 Some companies try to solve this by having the writers interview third-party experts.
 However, the post then reflects the opinions of that expert rather than the opinions and views of your company.

 The best way to generate smart, unique posts that reflect your company’s voice is to have the writer interview subject matter experts within your company.
+Whether you build this process in-house or outsource it, the key is that the writer is interviewing real subject matter experts inside your company, not researching topics from scratch, or using an AI writing tool to produce the content.

 7 Tactical Steps for Implementing Your B2B Blog Strategy